Nevieltez/N_Void-Stranger/burnout.md

 ### 3x3 Approach

 The second approch is shortening the arena and start chipping at it from either sides going towards the middle.
-I used this one.
-A slightly modified version below.
+A slightly modified version below that I used.

 ### Paw Platform

 Funny name, I know.
-It kind of looks like a paw.
-The minimum structure you'd need to dodge every phase 1 attack.
+It kind of looks like a paw, or at least it did when I came up with it.

+The bare minimum structure you'd need to dodge every phase 1 attack.

 It's a 3x3 with a hole in the middle, with 5 tiles around it.
 5 tiles being optional for all but 2 attacks.